Paris Haute Couture: A look at the latest Dior Jewellery Collection Haute Jewellery.

 To celebrate in style de Castellane work anniversary and her incredible talent, Dior’s chairman and CEO Pietro Beccari invited couture clients to a two nights extravaganza in Venice.

-Upon arriving at Palazzo Labia, the guests were surprised by a living painting with models all dressed in beige Dior dresses designed by Maria Grazia Chiuri, and wearing several Victoire de Castellane jewellery pieces.
-During dinner, the same models, now wearing black, walked through the dining rooms to show the jewellery, which reminded the intimate couture shows Monsieur Dior used to hold in the ’50s and ’60s.
+Firstly, upon arriving at Palazzo Labia, the guests were surprised by a living painting.
+Models were all dressed, meanwhile, in beige Dior dresses designed by Maria Grazia Chiuri.
+But, most importantly, they wore several Victoire de Castellane jewellery pieces.
+During dinner, the same models, now wearing black, walked through the dining rooms.
+In other words, the jewellery presentation reminded the intimate couture shows Monsieur Dior held in the ’50s and ’60s.

 The French jewellery designer says that to her, jewellery is like makeup; “You can have no makeup on, but if you’re wearing earrings, suddenly they brighten you.”
-As more and more women are taking on leadership roles in culture and politics, they are buying jewellery for themselves instead of having to wait for a man to give them as a gift.
+Certainly, more and more women are taking on leadership roles in culture and politics.
+Consequently, they are buying jewellery for themselves instead of waiting for a man to give them as a gift.
 For Victoire de Castellane, this is a victory.

 And here you can find the latest on Jewellery trends.